cqdetdev/prism/client/ts/README.md

 Here is an example on how to use Prism via the built-in Typescript/Javascript client:

-> **NOTE**: You must use Bun to run Prism.
-In the future, Prism will be made to be runtime agnostic

 ```ts
 const prism = new Prism("127.0.0.1", 6969, "secret-auth-key-123=============");
 await prism.start();